Change-point regression with a smooth additive disturbance: Simulations

 \subsection{Smooth plus piecewise constant signal}

-In this section we repeat and extend the simulations study from \citep{abramovich2007estimation}.
-They considered four different signals: blocks, burt, cosine, heavisine.
+In this section we repeat and extend the simulations study from \citet{abramovich2007estimation} who consider four different signals: blocks, burt, cosine, heavisine.
 These signals are visualised in Figure \ref{fig:4signals} and a formal definition can be found in their publication.
-All of those signals satisfy our model \eqref{eq:model} of a piecewise constant function plus a smooth function.
-Most of them involve a significant smooth component and hence we will focus mainly on the averaged mean square error to assess the estimations, but also look briefly at the estimation of the change-points.
+All of these signals satisfy our model \eqref{eq:model} of a piecewise constant function plus a smooth function.
+Most of them involve a significant smooth component and hence we will focus mainly on the averaged mean squared error to assess the estimations, but also look briefly at the estimation of the change-points.

 The standard deviation of the error is set to the value obtained by applying the empirical standard deviation formula to the signal and dividing by $a\in \{1,2,4,6\}$. \citet{abramovich2007estimation} considered $n=256$ and $a=6$ and $a=4$.
 In our simulations we are extending this to $n = 256$ with $a$ equal to $6,\ 4$ and $2$ as well as $n = 1024$ with $a$ equal to $4,\ 2$ and $1$.

-When available ($n = 256$ and $a$ equal to $6$ or $4$), we are also reporting the results of $\operatorname{ABS1}$, which is the method \citet{abramovich2007estimation} proposed and an approach that selects tuning parameter by generalised cross-validation.
-However, one should keep in mind that those results are obtained in the same simulation setting but not in the same simulation study.
-Results for $n=256$ and $a=4$ about the averaged mean square error are shown in Table \ref{tab:aMSEn256a4}.
-Results for other $n$ and $a$ are shown in Tables \ref{tab:aMSEn256a6}-\ref{tab:aMSEn1024a1} in Appendix \ref{sec:appendixSimulationResults} to keep this section readable.
+Results for $n=256$ and $a=4$ about the MSE are shown in Table \ref{tab:aMSEn256a4}.
+Results for other $n$ and $a$ are shown in Tables \ref{tab:aMSEn256a6}--\ref{tab:aMSEn1024a1} in Appendix \ref{sec:appendixSimulationResults} to keep this section readable.
 Results about the detection of change-points for $n=256$ and $a=4$ are shown in Table \ref{tab:CPn256a4} in Appendix \ref{sec:appendixSimulationResults}.
 We omit the results for other $n$ and $a$, since they allow qualitatively the same comparison between the methods and all methods improve rather similarly with increasing $n$ and $a$ (decreasing noise).